Online hui: Questions and Answers

-Whaikaha understands that disabled people expect accessibility to be an integral part of what every, and this Ministry does.
+Whaikaha understands that disabled people expect accessibility to be an integral part of what every Ministry, including this Ministry does.
 That is our message, and we will take a lead role in discussion across agencies to support and advise on what that means for them.

 Whaikaha is working across national and local government, and is actively engaging in this important mahi.

-In what ways will Whaikaha offer young disabled people mentorship in roles in Whaikaha so they can grow into roles eg role sharing.
+- In what ways will Whaikaha offer young disabled people mentorship in roles in Whaikaha so they can grow into future roles?

 We strongly encourage disabled people as well as parents and whānau of disabled people to apply for roles at Whaikaha.
 We recognise the invaluable lived experience this brings to our mahi/work.
 This is a must have for us.

-We’re doing the work to make sure we can make employment opportunities available to disabled people, this includes considering what individuals need to perform at their best and the development of flexible work arrangements and reasonable accommodations.
+We’re doing the work to make sure we can make employment opportunities available to disabled people, this includes considering what individuals need in order to perform at their best, including the development of flexible work arrangements and reasonable accommodations.
 "Reasonable accommodations" means working with our disabled employees to ensure they have a work arrangement suited to their specific needs.
-For example this may include flexibility of where you work from, workplace assessments, onsite supports and adaptive equipment and programs.
+For example, this may include flexibility of where you work from, workplace assessments, onsite supports and adaptive equipment and programs.